percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation/compiling_xtrabackup.rst

 .. _compiling_xtrabackup:

 ================================================================================
-Compiling and Installing from Source Code
+Compile and Install from Source Code
 ================================================================================

 The source code is available from the |Percona XtraBackup| *Github* `project